bablokb/pi-pic-proto-hat/Readme.md

 ![](schematic-pic.png)

-is a fairly standard implementation for the PIC featuring an ICSP (in-circuit-programming) connector J8 and a connector for the pins GP0-GP2 and GP4-GP5.
-GP3 is connected to a switch.
-Pulling GP3 to ground will reset the MCU.
+is a fairly standard implementation for the PIC featuring an ICSP (in-circuit-programming) connector J8.
+GP2 and GP4 are connected to connector, GP4 in addition to a switch and the interupt-pin of the RTC.
+GP3 is only connected to the ICSP connector and unused otherwise.

 If you are not using a MCU of the PIC-family, this is the part you must modify to fit your preferred MCU.